 1. Food and drink certainly help attract a crowd.

 2. Keep the meeting a reasonable length, not more than an hour and a half.

 3. To deal with a few people dominating the meeting, rely on the group.
-When the dominator comes up for a breath, the leader can say quickly, "And what do the rest of you think?"
-If this doesn't work, you'll have to impose time limits per person.
+When the person with a lot to say comes up for a breath, the leader can say quickly, "And what do the rest of you think?"
+If this doesn't work, you'll have to impose time limits on each speaker.